-For over two years this hike has been on my “to do” list, but I had not been up to the Tahoe / Sierra County area to do it.
-The Reader’s Digest version of the hike is that it is a 6-mile roundtrip hike to an old fire lookout, that is only accessed by a pretty sketchy set of staircases, to a bluff with 360-degree views.
-You can even see Mt Lassen, 100 miles away on a clear day.
-I finally got the chance to check it off my list and let me tell you; it is in my top ten hikes I have ever been on.
+The Sierra Buttes Fire Lookout is an incredible hike in Northern California with amazing views at the top.
+For a few years, this hike has been on my “to do” list, but I had not been up to the Tahoe / Sierra County area to do it.
+The Reader’s Digest version of the hike is that it is a 6-mile roundtrip hike to an old fire lookout, that is only accessible via a pretty sketchy set of staircases to a bluff with 360-degree views.
+You can even see Mt.
+Lassen, 100 miles away on a clear day.
+I finally got the chance to check it off my list, and let me tell you, it is in my top ten hikes I have ever been on.
 Read on for all the information and check out the video at the end.

 - 6 miles

 - Intense stairs at the end if you are afraid of heights.
 Make sure to be careful!

 From Highway 49 at Bassetts, you take Gold Lake Highway north and turn left onto Sardine Lake / Packer Lake Road.
 Stay right at the fork that goes to Sardine Lakes then continue on this road for a few miles till it passes a turn off for Packer Lake lodge.
 There will be a dirt road that you drive on for about a quarter of a mile and signs for the Pacific Crest Trail.
 There is a small parking area that will have a Sierra Buttes sign (this is from memory so it could change, make sure to get the GPS coordinates before you go as you will not have service).

 The lookout was built as a vantage point for spotting fires in 1915, one of many in the Tahoe area.
 The actual completion of the stairs though was done in 1964 by five Tahoe employees during the summer, and it made it possible for people to visit the top safely.